rjmacarthy/twinny-api/README.md

 #### 📥 Usage

+With `Docker`, `nvidia-docker`` and `docker-compose`` installed.

-Run `./setup.sh` to set your environment variables to `.env`
+Run `./setup.sh` to set your environment variables to `.env` this is your model directories.

 Run `start.sh` to start the container.

-The script will copy a cached model to the models folder for Docker to use.

-`Docker``, `nvidia-docker`` and `docker-compose`` are required.

-Models will be loaded from `./models` directory or the location set for `HF_CACHE_DIRECTORY` in .env, this is currently pointed at the default huggingface cache directory `/home/user/.cache/huggingface`.

-You can run everythiung manually if you want...
+You can run everything manually if you want...

 ```bash
 pip install -r requirements.txt